Monday support meetings

 Free to people 60 or older, if you like to dance, come join Joyce’s Stompers for easy clogging (a form of tap dancing) specially designed for seniors on Monday mornings only at 10:50 a.m. on the dance floor in the dining room at 1831 East 4th Street.
 First call Joyce at 237-4908, so you will not be sent somewhere else.
 It is moderate, easy clogging giving great exercise for helping flexibility, coordination, increasing endurance and strength and helps exercise the brain by learning different dance routines.
 If you cannot stand, you can exercise your legs tapping the steps to the music sitting on a chair.
 You are most welcome.
 Come make new friends.

-The Rotary Club of Casper is pleased to welcome Leah Reeb and Brandon Daigle from the David Street Station as its speakers at its noon luncheon meeting at the Casper Events Center.
-With the second phase of the David Street Station completed and the new ice area opening this winter, they will discuss the highlights of the facility and upcoming plans for the facility this summer.
+The Rotary Club of Casper is pleased to welcome Tim Schenk of GSG Architecture as its speaker at its noon luncheon meeting at the Ramkota Inn.
+He will discuss the design and construction of the new Science Initiative Building at the University of Wyoming.
 Rotary Club members and their guests are invited.